xAirx/Express-Api-for-React-Native-project/README.md

 &nbsp;
 &nbsp;

-## TODO
+## Todo

-     ------------------ADMIN panel ----------------

-     Authentication based on being an admin or not.

-     Admin based management, being able to see a user list

-         Admin allowed see and flag dishes as featured or not. and see it in the adminpanel

-     	 Admin can see and flag leaders as featured for the frontpage and see it in the adminpanel

-	 Admin allowed / able to upload files, such as images when creating new dishes. and see it in the adminpanel

-	 Admin can  GET all the registered users' information from the database and see it in the adminpanel

-     ----------------- Users Panel    ---------------
+	To add (mirror leaderfunctionality)

 		 Via Userpanel able to update profilepicture, description etc.

   	          Via Userpanel able to update a submitted comment and delete a submitted comment

-     Favorite functionality for users

-     Comment and form support for the users to interact with the content.

-     Support for a user to manage their own comments, delete functionality.

-     API supporting various objects of which contains members of the “company”

 &nbsp;
 &nbsp;